Sri Lankan doctors strike over salary ‘injustice’

-COLOMBO, Sri Lanka (AP) — Doctors at state-run hospitals across Sri Lanka staged a 24-hour strike on Wednesday, demanding that the government resolve what they say is a salary “injustice.”
+COLOMBO, Sri Lanka (AP) — Doctors at state-run hospitals across Sri Lanka began a 24-hour strike on Wednesday, demanding that the government resolve what they say is a salary “injustice.”

-Dr. Haritha Aluthge, secretary of the Government Medical Officers Association, said that two years ago, the government gave an unusually high salary increase to legal officers in the government sector, “causing a severe injustice to the doctors and other professionals.”
+Two years ago, the government gave an unusually high salary increase to legal officers in the government sector, creating what Dr. Haritha Aluthge, secretary of the Government Medical Officers Association, called “a severe injustice to doctors and other professionals.”

-“For two years, we have been urging the government to rectify this anomaly, but so far no meaningful measures have been taken to resolve the injustice,” he said.
+“For two years, we have been urging the government to rectify this anomaly, but so far no meaningful measures have been taken to resolve the injustice,” he said Wednesday.

 The strike caused hardships to the thousands of patients who arrived at state-run hospitals, where doctors were providing only emergency treatment.
 Government hospitals provide free services, making them very popular with most Sri Lankans.